KubaJerz/garmin-basics/README.md

 # garmin-basics
-Connect IQ (garmin) in Monkey C for recording sensors data
+Connect IQ App (garmin) in Monkey C for recording sensors data

 ## Steps to prep watch for deployment